 In 1982, Peter Mason, MBE began a series of visits to Associations of Independent Schools in European countries, publishing his first account of the European scene in 1983.
 The welcome given to his first little book made it easy to extend his contacts and understanding of the European situation.

-What most surprised him was to realise how very little contact or knowledge national associations of independent schools of various types had of their counterparts in other countries, of their philosophies, their relations to the national systems and the legal controls or subsidies involved.
+What most surprised him was to realize how very little contact or knowledge national associations of independent schools of various types had of their counterparts in other countries, of their philosophies, their relations to the national systems, the legal regulations they followed and the public subsidies involved.